isomerpages/moe-ast/_office-of-subject-chapters/Learner Profile/Educational Support Chapter.md

 <p>

-The Educational Support (ES) Chapter is a professional network which aims to promote a culture of professionalism and pride for teachers supporting Low Progress Learners (LPL).
-It will also serve as a focal point for teachers of LPL to engage in collaborative learning and inquiry. <br><br>
+The Educational Support (ES) Chapter is a professional network which aims to promote a culture of professionalism and pride for teachers supporting students who benefit from educational support.
+It serves as a focal point for teachers to engage in collaborative learning and inquiry. <br><br>

-The ES Chapter seeks to deepen teachers’ mastery and pedagogical content knowledge in supporting LPL.
-Through partnerships with schools, divisions in MOE and the National Institute of Education (NIE), the ES Chapter promotes pedagogical innovations and facilitates research-informed practice, with the aim of motivating and engaging LPL in schools.
+Through collaborations with schools, MOE divisions, and the National Institute of Education (NIE), the Chapter aims to enhance teacher’s Pedagogical Context Knowledge (PCK) pertaining to motivation and engagement.
 </p>

 </div>